 Fishing is also a great activity to do at Canyon Lake.
-The lake is teeming with various species of fish, including rainbow trout, bluegill, catfish, and smallmouth bass.
-There are places at the marina that will rent out fishing poles and sell bait.
+The lake teems with various fish species, including rainbow trout, bluegill, catfish, and smallmouth bass.
+Some places at the marina will rent fishing poles and sell bait.

-There aren’t any accommodations nearby unless you are traveling in an RV or planning to camp out in a tent.
+No accommodations are nearby unless you are traveling in an RV or planning to camp out in a tent.
 For this reason, it would be best to rent a car if you would like to visit Canyon Lake.

-If your looking for more water-related activities, check out Willow Beach Emerald Cave and Lake Mead Kayaking Tour.
+If you’re looking for more water-related activities, check out Willow Beach Emerald Cave and Lake Mead Kayaking Tour.